SpektraSystems/Red-Hat-Modernize-Apps/01-moving-existing-apps.md

 We'll use the CLI to deploy the components for our monolith.
 To deploy the monolith template using the CLI, execute the following commands:

-Switch to the developer project you created earlier:
+Switch to the dev project you created earlier:

-`oc project coolstore-dev`
+`oc project userXX-coolstore-dev`

 And finally deploy template: